Killing of Amir Locke: Investigations

 Immediately after the shooting, the Minnesota Bureau of Criminal Apprehension opened an investigation and Hanneman was placed on paid administrative leave.
 An autopsy report published on February 4, 2022, by the Hennepin County Medical Examiner classified the manner of Locke's death to be homicide due to gunshot wounds.
 The office of the Attorney General of Minnesota and the Hennepin County attorney's office jointly reviewed the case.

 On April 6, 2022, state attorney general Keith Ellison and county attorney Michael Freeman jointly announced that they would not file criminal charges against Officer Mark Hanneman for fatally shooting Locke.
-Ellison and Freeman said in a joint statement that there was not enough evidence to prove beyond a reasonable doubt that Hannamen had violated Minnesota Statutes regarding use-of-force in shooting Locke.
+Ellison and Freeman said in a joint statement that there was not enough evidence to prove beyond a reasonable doubt that Hanneman had violated Minnesota Statutes regarding use-of-force in shooting Locke.
 Ellison said, "It would be unethical for us to file charges in a case in which we know that we will not able to prevail because the law does not support the charges."
 The residents of the apartment and officers at the scene of the shooting made statements during the investigation, including Hanneman, who explained his justification for his use of deadly force.

 During a news conference that announced the decision to not file charges, Attorney General Ellison said "Amir was a victim.
 He never should have been called a suspect" and that a gun raised in the direction of a police officer "constitutes a specifically articulable threat".
 During the press conference, Ellison also advocated for Congress to pass the George Floyd Justice in Policing Act to change some policing practices, increase training and oversight, and enhance federal prosecution of alleged police misconduct.